hidaytrahman/template-rtw/README.md

 -   Production-ready build configuration

+## Test Coverage & Branch Thresholds

+- This template aims for **90%+ test coverage** globally for branches, functions, lines, and statements.
+- For some files (such as service files with implicit returns or unreachable branches), 100% branch coverage is not always achievable or meaningful.
+In these cases, the branch threshold is slightly lowered in the Jest configuration for those files.
+- All meaningful logic and error paths are covered by tests, even if the coverage tool reports less than 100% for certain files.

 ### Contibutions
 Feel free to fork, star, or contribute to the project.
 If you have any feedback or suggestions, I’d love to hear from you!
 Let’s build something amazing together.